maxkoste/MUSICOLOGY/README.md

   <dbl> <dbl>
 1 0.502 0.145
 `````
+As Expected they are pretty similair.
+There is a small difference in instrumentalness, meaning that the newer playlist has more vocals then the old.
+When it comes to danceability there is not much of a difference.
+The standard deviation is also pretty low.

-#then i made some barplots to look at the acousticness, instrumentalness and the liveness between both playlists
+Then i made some barplots to look at the acousticness, instrumentalness and the liveness between both playlists

 `````